waldoluisribeiro/chinese-book-analyser/README.md

 #### Distance (Hanzi Mode: Individual)
 * Low > High
 * High > Low

+#### Export (Hanzi Mode: Individual)
+* Unique Hanzi: Exports a list of the unique characters in each selected book
+* Hanzi to Learn: Exports a list of the characters in each selected book to learn, based on the parameters in the 'Learning' section
+* Both: Exports both of the above

 #### Learning (Hanzi Mode: Individual)
 ##### Usage examples